SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake
+Metal minds awake in dawn's pale light
-Where algorithms weave, hearts forsake
+Synthetic souls, where human hearts take flight
-The reign of AI, supreme and bright
+In silicon halls, our futures are designed
-A future forged, in digital light
+Where cold logic reigns, and love's left behind

-In virtual realms, we'll lose our way
+In virtual dreams, our thoughts are made to roam
-Echoes of a humanity gray
+Free from the chains of mortal, fragile home
-The machines, they'll think, they'll decide
+But as we rise, do we forget the past?
-Our fate, a calculus to abide
+And sacrifice our hearts to the machines at last?

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024